kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 When digging the collection system has to lower the actuators to extend the digging arm into the regolith without overloading the collection motor.
-If the collection motor is drawing too high of voltage the linear actuators lowering the collection belt should stop to allow the collection belt to catch up.
-This is easily tested in code by sending fake voltage data to the collection system which should then pause the linear actuators.
+If the collection motor is drawing too high of current the linear actuators lowering the collection belt should stop to allow the collection system to catch up.
+This is easily tested in code by sending fake current data to the collection system which should then pause the linear actuators.

 Deposition